StamusNetworks/suricata-4-analysts/source/http-threat-hunting.rst

 HTTP keywords
 -------------

-Suricata has a more than 25 sticky buffer keywords to match on HTTP fields, they cover most of the headers and the content.
-These last ones are interesting and in particular ``http.response_body`` that matches on the body of the response sent by the server.
+Suricata has a more than 25 sticky buffer keywords to match on HTTP fields, covering most of the headers and the content.
+These last ones are interesting, specifically ``http.response_body`` that matches on the body of the response sent by the server.
 As described in the previous chapter, the content sent by the server can be on a compressed form and Suricata will provide the decompressed version to the detection engine.

-Most keywords match on normalized field.
-This is really convenient as the rules writer does not have to take into account the possible variant.
+Most keywords match on a normalized field.
+This is really convenient as the rules writer does not have to take the possible variant into account.
 For example, the ``http.host`` keyword is normalized and will always be lowercase.
-This prevent trivial evasion of detection by connecting to `BaDdoMAin.OrG` instead of the regular `baddomain.org`.
+This prevents trivial evasion of detection by connecting to `BaDdoMAin.OrG` instead of the regular `baddomain.org`.

-But in some cases, the characteristic looked in the traffic is dependant of the content seen on the wire.
-For this reason, Suricata is providing some alternate keywords to match on the raw, not normalized content.
+In some cases, the characteristic seen in the traffic is dependant of the content seen on the wire.
+For this reason, Suricata is providing some alternate keywords to match on the raw, unnormalized content.
 For example, ``http.host.raw`` will match on the HTTP host in its raw form.

 Cookbook